Krondor: Tear of the Gods: Plot

 The story opens with a closer look at the person behind the plots to force the Kingdom of the Isles into war with its neighbors.
-The sorcerer Sidi is using a pirate named Bear to create chaos in the Kingdom.
+The sorcerer Sidi uses a pirate named Bear to create chaos in the Kingdom.

 Squire James of Krondor is sent by Arutha, Prince of Krondor, to escort the newly appointed court magician, Jazhara, to the palace.
 In doing so, they discover a silk maker using child labor to make profits.
 Jazhara discovers that the trader is actually a spy for her great-uncle, Hazara-Kahn, Ambassador of the Empire of Great Kesh.
 James and Jazhara proceed to kill the spy and his guards, and to free the children.
 After searching the shop, they discover that the spy was a double agent, working for the crime lord The Crawler.